 In accordance with the Chancellor’s mandate, the mini-grant and summer stipend (MGSS) award committee is designated to serve as the primary advisory body to the Academic Senate, the Provost and Senior Vice President for Academic Affairs or designee, and the Office of Research and Sponsored Programs, in furthering an atmosphere conducive to research, scholarship, and creative activity.
 The MGSS is a standing committee of the Faculty Personnel Policies Council.

 Each college shall have a MGSS committee to review and rank mini-grant and summer stipend proposals.
 The college MGSS committee forwards its recommendations and rankings to the college dean.
-The faculty of the college shall devise procedures so that the committee membership reflects the diversity of disciplines within the college in order to assure that applicants are likely to have their proposals judged by persons familiar with their fields of specialization.
+The faculty of the college shall devise procedures so that the committee membership reflects the diversity of disciplines within the college in order to assure that applicants are likely to have their proposals judged by people familiar with their fields of specialization.

 3.1.4.
 Duties for MGSS Committees